carlosjhr64/pandemic/README.md

 The lines are from my runs below, the symbols are from actual counts.

-## Washoe county
+### Washoe county

-Since I live in Washoe county, Nevada(USA), and the county has the COVID-19 [deaths data](https://gis.washoecounty.us/COVID19) available...
+Washoe county, Nevada(USA) has the COVID-19 [deaths data](https://gis.washoecounty.us/COVID19) available...
-And since I don't have the time to maintain all the things...
-I've decided to only spend my time on trying to fully model Washoe county.

-The file `data/deaths_washoe` has the observed death counts in Washoe count.
+The file `data/deaths_washoe` has the observed death counts in Washoe county.
 On the first day that the model has at least 1 death(the alert), I set the date to 2020-03-29.
 I set the population to 472,000 for the county population.